 COSMO-SkyMed represents the largest Italian investment in space Earth Observation (EO) systems and one of the most advanced constellations at the international level.
-A general description of the architecture of the COSMO-SkyMed system is given in [80- 82].
-It is a satellite constellation owned by ASI (75%) and the Italian Ministry of Defense (25%), designed for a dual purrpose (i.e., civil and defense sectors) and currently being in its second generation.
-The system was entirely developed and produced in Italy by Thales Alenia Space Italy (TAS-I), as the Prime Contractor, with the support of Telespazio S.p.A. and Selex Galileo [81,82].
-The first generation of COSMO-SkyMed (CSK) includes four satellites, launched in the period between June 2007 and November 2010, from the Vandenberg base (USA).
-Each satellite is equipped with a high-resolution multimode SAR sensor, operating in X-band (9.6 GHz), capable of acquiring images with very high-spatial resolution, up to 1 m, and revisiting times of days, up of 12 h (i.e., in emergency cases).
-The system allows for a high-quality and a millimetre accuracy, required both for interferometric and monitoring activities, which makes it ideal for the monitoring of transport assets.
-One of the key features of the CSK SAR sensors is in the possibility to operate with different acquisition modes.
-The first mode is the "Spotlight", which allows for very highspatial resolution (up to 1 m) by concentrating the sensor on a relatively small area ( $10 \times$ 10 km).
-The second mode is the "Stripmap", which is the most popular in research, including its use for civil infrastructure applications.
-This allows the acquisition of large areas (i.e., a scale of 30 or 40 km) with a spatial resolution, up to 3 m.
+A general description of the architecture of the COSMO-SkyMed system is given in [80-82].
+It is a satellite constellation owned by ASI (75%) and the Italian Ministry of Defense (25%).
+It is designed for a dual purpose (i.e., civil and defense sectors) and is currently in its second generation.
+The system was entirely developed and produced in Italy by Thales Alenia Space Italy (TAS-I) as the prime contractor, with the support of Telespazio S.p.A. and Selex Galileo [81,82].
+The first generation of COSMO-SkyMed includes four satellites, launched in the period between June 2007 and November 2010, from the Vandenberg base (USA).
+Each satellite is equipped with a high-resolution multimode SAR sensor operating in X-band (9.6 GHz) that can acquire images with very high-spatial resolution up to 1 m, and revisiting times of days up to 12 h (i.e., in emergency cases).
+The system allows for high-quality and millimetre-level accuracy required both for interferometric and monitoring activities, which makes it ideal for the monitoring of transport assets.
+One of the key features of the CSK SAR sensors is in the possibility of operating with different acquisition modes.
+The first mode is the "Spotlight", which allows for very high-spatial resolution (up to 1 m) by concentrating the sensor on a relatively small area ( $10 \times 10$ km).
+The second mode is the "Stripmap", which is the most popular amongst researchers, for instance, regarding its use in civil infrastructure investigations.
+This allows the acquisition of large areas (i.e., a scale of 30 or 40 km) with a spatial resolution of up to 3 m.
 Lastly, the "Scansar" mode is used for applications requiring a wide geographical coverage (swaths of 100 or 200 km) with a larger spatial resolution (up to 30 m).
 The system is equipped with a Payload Data Handling and Transmission (PDHT) for on-board storage and downlinking of SAR data.
 The first-generation satellites, despite being designed to guarantee a useful lifespan of 5 years, are currently still operational.
-CSK is one of the most used from both institutional and commercial users, providing information for about 15 years, to monitor landslides and critical infrastructure on a global scale.
+CSK is one of the most used by both institutional and commercial users, providing information for about 15 years in the monitoring of landslides and critical infrastructure on a global scale.
 Following careful analyses, it was decided by ASI to deorbit the CSK-3 satellite after more than 13 years of operation, with a de-orbiting procedure beginning in May 2022.
-The second generation of COSMO -SkyMed (CSG), is developed to ensure an operational continuity to the mission.
-This includes four additional satellites, two of which have been already launched in December 2019 and February 2022 from Cape Canaveral (USA).
+The second generation of COSMO-SkyMed (CSG) was developed to ensure an operational continuity to the mission.
+It includes four additional satellites, two of which were launched in December 2019 and February 2022 from Cape Canaveral (USA).
 The new CSG satellites are equipped with a multimode SAR sensor operating in X-band, with enhanced performance in terms of image quality and polarimetry (quadruple), acquisition mode, platform agility and data transmission.
-CSG satellites are positioned in the same orbital plane as the CSK satellites, with a 180° angle between CSG1 and CSG2, at an angle of 45° from the respective CSK satellites.
+CSG satellites are positioned on the same orbital plane as the CSK satellites, with a 180° angle between CSG1 and CSG2, at an angle of 45° from the respective CSK satellites.
 Figure 10 shows the current orbital configuration of the COSMO-SkyMed satellites.